Town sets public hearing for adoption of Virginia’s property maintenance code

-FRONT ROYAL – The Town Council at its regular Monday meeting adopted the state’s property maintenance code after years of discussion on the matter.
+FRONT ROYAL – The Town Council at its regular Monday meeting decided it would like to adopt state’s property maintenance code after years of discussion on the matter.

-The adoption, which allows a complaint-based or proactive enforcement of the state’s property maintenance code, was approved by a 4-2 vote with Vice Mayor Eugene Tewalt and Councilman William Sealock dissenting.
+The code – which will be subject to an Oct.
+10 public hearing – allows a complaint-based or proactive enforcement of the state’s property maintenance code.
+The Town Council agreed to advertise the proposed code by a 4-2 vote with Vice Mayor Eugene Tewalt and Councilman William Sealock dissenting.

 The vote was preceded by nine speakers during the meeting’s public presentation portion who urged the council to adopt the state code.